 1. Reduction of the Corporate Income Tax

-The proposal contemplates a gradual reduction of the Corporate Income Tax from [IR1] 27% to 23%.
+The proposal contemplates a gradual reduction of the Corporate Income Tax from 27% to 23%.
 Additionally, the government program provides for an average reduction of the tax burden to 20% for companies that hire workers at risk of falling into informality, through a tax credit mechanism.

-2. Elimination of the capital gains tax:
+2. Elimination of the capital gains tax

 According to the government program, this measure would apply to shares with low stock market presence.

-3. Tax reintegration:
+3. Tax reintegration

 The proposal includes the reintegration of the tax system, allowing 100% of the First Category Tax paid by companies to be credited against the personal taxes of their owners, replacing the current semi-integrated system, under which only 65% of such tax may be used as a credit upon the distribution of profits, with the remaining percentage required to be refunded.

-4. Reinstatement of DL 600:
+4. Reinstatement of DL 600

 This measure aims to grant tax invariability to large investment projects, particularly in cases involving the expansion of existing projects.

-5. Progressive property tax exemption for senior citizens on their primary residence:
+5. Progressive property tax exemption for senior citizens on their primary residence

 The authority announced a progressive exemption from property tax for senior citizens with respect to their primary residence.

-6. Extension of the DFL 2 benefit:
+6. Extension of the DFL 2 benefit

-7. Temporary VAT (IVA) exemption on housing:
+7. Temporary VAT (IVA, for its initials in Spanish) exemption on housing

 The application of a 0% VAT rate for a period of 12 months was announced for a specific stock of housing units, with the aim of facilitating access to housing.

-8. Temporary reduction of the inheritance and gift tax:
+8. Temporary reduction of the inheritance and gift tax

-9. Repatriation of capital:
+9. Repatriation of capital

 The establishment of a nine-month temporary window for the repatriation of capital is proposed, allowing assets held abroad to be regularized through the payment of a tax at an estimated rate of approximately 8%.

-10. Macroeconomic employment subsidy:
+10. Macroeconomic employment subsidy

 The creation of a subsidy that would allow employers to recover a portion of the labor contributions paid on behalf of their workers, with the aim of encouraging job formalization and particularly supporting small and medium-sized enterprises.

-11. Maintenance of the 12.5% tax rate for SMEs (PYMEs):
+11. Maintenance of the 12.5% tax rate for SMEs (PYMEs, for its initials in Spanish):

 The government program proposes maintaining the 12.5% tax rate implemented during the pandemic and currently in force until 2028, applicable to small and medium-sized enterprises, without introducing additional changes.